sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 ```

-Let me host a PHP file to execute the command 'id' on my Kali (attacker) box and include it to see if that works.
+Let me host a PHP file on my Kali (attacker) box to execute the command 'id' and include the remote file to see if that works.

 ```php
 <?php system('id'); ?>